confluentinc/ksql/docs/installation/server-config/index.rst

 .. _ksql-commit-interval-ms:

 ^^^^^^^^^^^^^^^^^^
-commit.interval.ms
+ksql.streams.commit.interval.ms
 ^^^^^^^^^^^^^^^^^^

-The frequency to save the position of the processor.
-The default value in KSQL is ``2000``.
-Here is an example to change the value to ``5000`` by using the KSQL command line:
+The frequency to save the progress of a KSQL query.
+The default value in KSQL is ``2000``, which means that KSQL will commit offsets (and thus mark progress) every 2 seconds.
+Here is an example to commit offsets every 5 seconds:

 .. code:: bash